 All submissions must meet the following conditions:

-- Be published exclusively at Go Backpacking (no article spinning).
+- Be published exclusively on Go Backpacking.

 - Not infringe upon anyone's copyright, regarding both text and images.

-We prefer the author takes these; however, if that's not possible, then they can be sourced from sites like Unsplash or Flickr Creative Commons as long as proper attribution is included (if necessary).
+We prefer the author takes these; however, if that's not possible, they can be sourced from sites like Unsplash or Flickr Creative Commons as long as proper attribution is included (if necessary).

 Our rule of thumb is about one photo for every 250-300 words.

-Portrait, landscape, or a mixture of both (horizontal and vertical) orientations are okay, and they should be a minimum of 2,048 pixels for the SHORTEST side to ensure they appear sharp on high-resolution screens.
+Portrait, landscape, or a mixture of both (horizontal and vertical) orientations are okay, and they should be a minimum of 1,500 pixels for the SHORTEST side to ensure they appear sharp on high-resolution screens.

 Editing: we review and edit all submissions for proper grammar, spelling, punctuation, formatting, and SEO.

-Should there be a need for larger structural changes, the author will be given feedback on how the article can be improved.
+The cleaner your copy, the faster we can get your article scheduled.
+Should there be a need for more significant structural changes, the author will be given feedback on how the article can be improved.

 Advertising Disclosure